-(iii) Material changes to marketplace technology requirements
+(v) Launch of new marketplaces and material changes to marketplace technology requirements

-As we indicated in the notice of the proposed amendments, the failure of a marketplace's systems can have wide-reaching and unintended consequences.
+As mentioned above, the failure of a marketplace's systems can have wide-reaching and unintended consequences.
 A marketplace beginning operations or making a material change to its systems can therefore negatively impact many other parties if these actions are not carried out in a careful manner.
-In our view, marketplace participants and service vendors must have a reasonable opportunity to adapt to the systems changes demanded by the launch of new marketplaces and material changes to a marketplace's technology requirements.
+Therefore, we are proposing requirements to ensure that, from a systems perspective, the launching of new marketplaces and material changes made to a marketplace's technology requirements are conducted according to prudent business practices and are implemented so that marketplace participants and service vendors have a reasonable opportunity to adapt to these changes.14